 - Merrill Lynch

 Raymond James does not provide tax or accounting services.

-Alternative investments involve specific risks that may be greater than those associated with traditional investments and may be offered only to clients who meet specific suitability requirements, including minimum net worth tests.
-You should consider the special risks with alternative investments including limited liquidity, tax considerations, incentive fee structures, potentially speculative investment strategies, and different regulatory and reporting requirements.
-You should only invest in alternative investments if you do not require a liquid investment and can bear the risk of substantial losses.
+Alternative investments involve substantial risks that may be greater than those associated with traditional investments and may be offered only to clients who meet specific suitability requirements, including minimum net worth tests.
+These risks include but are not limited to: limited or no liquidity, tax considerations, incentive fee structures, speculative investment strategies, and different regulatory and reporting requirements.
+There is no assurance that any investment will meet its investment objectives or that substantial losses will be avoided.